Psychonauts 2: Plot

 After capturing Loboto and recovering Truman's comatose body, Raz joins the other Psychonauts inside Loboto's mind to learn his co-conspirator's identity, but they find his psyche secured against their efforts.
 However, Raz sees a vision of a woman whom Sasha identifies as Maligula, a cruel hydrokinetic who flooded and destroyed the nation of Grulovia's capital.
 Maligula was believed killed by the Psychic Six, but her followers, the Deluginists, have looked to necromancy to resurrect her.
 The senior agents suspect a double agent within the Psychonauts aided Loboto in kidnapping Truman.

 At the Motherlobe, Hollis assigns Raz to work as an intern in the mail room under Nick.
 Raz finds Nick's brainless body and a key to a room at the Lady Luctopus Casino.
-Raz enters Hollis's mind to convince her to bring the interns on the mission.
-However, Raz's manipulation brings out Hollis's latent gambling addiction, and Raz is forced to undo this to get the mission back on track.
-Inside the room, Raz finds evidence of the Deluginists as well as a slip of paper indicting Lili as the double agent.
+During a training exercise, Raz uses his powers to convince Hollis to bring the interns on the mission.
+However, he brings out Hollis's latent gambling addiction and is forced to undo this to get the mission back on track.
+Inside the room, Raz finds evidence of the Deluginists and a slip of paper indicating Lili as the double agent.

 Raz shows Lili the paper he found, but she refuses to believe it and runs off.
 To Raz's surprise, Truman reveals he is faking his coma and urges Raz to bring Ford Cruller to the Motherlobe and reconstitute his split personalities, as he holds the secret behind Maligula.
-Raz does so, along the way helping the other Psychic Six members with their own mental traumas that developed after their fight with Maligula.
-Once Ford is whole, he explains that Maligula is really Lucrecia Mux, the previously-unknown seventh member of the Psychic Six who was in a romantic relationship with Ford.
-Lucrecia returned to Grulovia to quell an uprising, but under its leader Gzar Theodore's abusive treatment, Lucrecia created the Maligula personality as a fight-or-flight response.
-Maligula went out of control, flooding the country, killing peaceful protestors and forcing the Gzar and his family into exile.
-The Psychic Six defeated Maligula, but Ford secretly used one of Otto's inventions, the Astralathe, to bury the Maligula personality deep inside Lucrecia's mind and to make Lucrecia believe she was Marona "Nona" Aquato, her sister who died during the flooding.
+Raz does so, along the way helping the other Psychic Six members with their mental traumas that developed after their fight with Maligula.
+Once Ford is whole, he explains that Maligula is actually Lucrecia "Lucy" Mux, the previously-unknown seventh member of the Psychic Six, (once known as the "Psychic Seven") and Raz's grandaunt, who was in a romantic relationship with Ford.
+Lucy returned to Grulovia to quell an uprising, but under its leader Gzar Theodore Malik's abusive treatment, Lucy created the Maligula personality as a fight-or-flight response.
+However, Maligula went out of control and flooded the country, killing peaceful protestors and forcing the Gzar and his family into exile.
+The Psychic Six defeated Maligula, but Ford secretly spared her life and used one of Otto's inventions, the Astralathe, a device that makes permanent alterations to the mind, to bury the Maligula personality deep inside Lucy's mind and make her believe she was Marona "Nona" Aquato, who died during the flooding.
 Ford also altered Marona's son Augustus' memories to accept Lucrecia as his mother.
-Finally, Ford split his own mind to hide this secret and forget about Lucrecia.
-Raz, horrified by the revelation, wants to warn his family, but Ford warns that Nona's remembering might unleash Maligula.
+Finally, Ford used the Astralathe to split his own mind to forget about Lucy as he mourns for her.
+Raz, horrified by the revelation, runs off to warn his family, but Ford warns that the family's memories will unravel and they might attack her, triggering the Maligula personality in the process.